GrinonBarrett/Taksidos/Core Rules/Creatures/Bandit.md

 **Unarmed Attacks**;

  • Unarmed Strike: The bandit may use part of its body to strike a foe within 1 foot.
-This is a melee unarmed attack.
+This is a melee bare attack.

 ---------------------